 The desire of every couple is to become parents within the first and second year of married life.
-While many couples have this dream fulfilled, some even regulate when they have gotten the number of children they want, some have more than they can carter for while there are quite a number of others who do not have even one child no matter how hard they try.
-Infertility has remained a substantial source of worry among couples, cutting across decades and is expected to continue even into the nearest future (Copen, and Stephen, 2013).
+While many couples have this dream fulfilled, some even regulate when they have gotten the numbers of children they want, some have more than they can carter for while there are quite a number of others who do not have even

 Infertility is a problem which affects both men and women with almost equal frequency.
 However, women bear the brunt of this societal stigma in most of the cases.
 For women, pregnancy and motherhood are developmental milestones that are highly emphasized by our culture and a proof of her womanhood and justification of her place in the family (Ekwere et. al., 2015).
 Women are verbally or physically abused in their own homes, deprived of their inheritance, sent back to their parents, ostracized, looked down upon by society, or even have their marriage dissolved or terminated if they are unable to conceive (Ali et al., 2011).
 For the man, children bring social status and proof of virility, an attitude that boosts the male ego.
-The infertile man, more often than not, has a deflated sense of self-worth and self-fulfillment and might be looked down upon and often taunted by his peers in the society.
+The infertile man, more often than not, has a deflated sense of self-worth and self-fulfilment and might be looked down upon and often taunted by his peers in the society.
 Infertility among Nigerians is therefore seen as a humiliating personal tragedy for the couple but especially so for the female partner.